solid-software/flutter_vlc_player/README.md

   int activeSpuTrack;

   /*** METHODS ***/
-  /// [url] - the URL of the stream to start playing.
   /// This stops playback and changes the URL.
 Once the new URL has been loaded, the playback state will revert to
   /// its state before the method was called. (i.e. if setStreamUrl is called whilst media is playing, once the new
   /// URL has been loaded, the new stream will begin playing.)
+  /// [url] - the URL of the stream to start playing.
   /// [isLocalMedia] - Set true if the media url is on local storage.
   /// [subtitle] - Set subtitle url if you wanna add subtitle on media loading.
   /// [isLocalSubtitle] - Set true if subtitle is on local storage
   /// [isSubtitleSelected] - Set true if you wanna force the added subtitle to start display on media.
   Future<void> setStreamUrl(String url, {bool isLocalMedia, String subtitle, bool isLocalSubtitle, bool isSubtitleSelected});

+  /// Start playing media.
   Future<void> play();

+  /// Pause media player.
   Future<void> pause();

+  /// Stop media player.
   Future<void> stop();

   /// Returns true if media is playing.